mkorovkin2/slider-pvp-contract/README.md

 ## Overview

 This Solana smart contract acts as a trustless wager or escrow system between two participants.
 Both players deposit a fixed amount of SOL into the contract, and an authorized arbiter determines the winner within a 120-second window.
 The contract automatically distributes 95% of the pool to the winner and 5% to a fee recipient.

+**Architecture:** Uses a dual-PDA design with a separate vault PDA for secure SOL storage and a wager PDA for state management.
+Initialization costs are automatically deducted from the final payout pool.

 **Key Safety Features:**
 - If only one player deposits, they can get their funds back after 30 seconds (deposit timeout)